The Ranching Wife Writes

 are many and the prices are competitive.
 For instance, many families are choosing to raise their own foods for the health of their own

 families.
 They also sell their over abundance of foods to help with costs of producing, and are not interested in making lots of money,

 Our original goal was to raise cattle for a two-fold purpose.
-We desired a healthy beef, without chemicals and the glue, dye, etc.,
+We desired a healthy beef, without all chemicals, glue, dye, etc.,

 that is used in the packaging of grocery store beef.
 We also desired to improve the land on which we live, improving our water

 sources on our property, the soil and plant growth, the microbial, worm and dung beetle population within the soil, and rid our soil of